Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Implementation in Distributed and Streaming Models

 \subsection{Broadcast Congested Clique}

-\paragraph{Model.} In the Broadcast Congested Clique model, the system consists of $n$ fully connected nodes labeled by unique $O(\log n)$-bit identifiers.
-Computation proceeds in synchronous rounds, where in each round, nodes may perform arbitrary local computations, broadcast (send) an $O(\log n)$-bit message to the other nodes, and receive the messages from other nodes.
+\subparagraph*{Model} In the Broadcast Congested Clique model, the system consists of $n$ fully connected nodes labeled by unique $O(\log n)$-bit identifiers.
+Computation proceeds in synchronous rounds, where in each round, nodes may perform arbitrary internal computations, broadcast (send) an $O(\log n)$-bit message to all other nodes, and receive the messages from other nodes.
 The input is distributed among the nodes.
-The first part of the input of every node consists of its incident edges (given by their endpoints' identifiers) and their weights.
-The second part of the input is problem specific: for the transshipment problem, every node $ v $ knows its demand $ b_v $ and for SSSP $ v $ knows whether or not it is the source $ s $.
-In both cases, every node knows $0<\epsilon\leq 1/2 $ as well.
+The first part of the input of every node consists of its incident arcs (given by their endpoints' identifiers) and their weights.
+The weights are assumed to be polynomially bounded in $n$, so that they can be encoded using $O(\log n)$ bits.
+The second part of the input is problem-specific: for the transshipment problem, every node $ v $ knows its demand~$ b_v $ and for SSSP $ v $ knows whether or not it is the source $ s $.
+In both cases, every node knows~$\varepsilon$ as well.
 Each node needs to compute its part of the output.
-For shortest transshipment every node needs to know a $ (1+\epsilon) $ approximation of the optimum value, and for SSSP every node needs to know a $ (1+\epsilon) $-approximation of its distance to the source.
+For the transshipment problem, every node needs to know a $ (1+\varepsilon) $ approximation of the optimum value, and for SSSP every node needs to know a $ (1+\varepsilon) $-approximation of its distance to the source.
+For a primal solution to transshipment, every node must know the flow over its incident arcs, and for a dual solution every node must know its potential.
+In the case of SSSP, every node needs to know a $ (1+\varepsilon) $-approximation of its distance to the source.
+In terms of primal solutions for (approximate) SSSP, only tree solutions are of interest.
+Here, each node must know its parent, which is equivalent to knowing the next routing hop on an approximately shortest path to the source.
 The complexity of the algorithm is measured in the worst-case number of rounds until the computation is complete.